MacroConnections/replot-bar/README.md

   * String
   * Sets the optional title for the bar graph
   * No title for the graph is set unless specified

-* `xTitle`
-  * String
-  * Sets the optional title for the x-axis
-  * No title for the x-axis is set unless specified

-* `yTitle`
-  * String
-  * Sets the optional title for the y-axis
-  * No title for the y-axis is set unless specified

 * `doubleAxes`
   * Options: `"forbid"`, `"allow"`